 - Ensuring that our suppliers uphold fair labor conditions

-To be competitive as a global manufacturer of high-quality life science products, we need employees who help us to further develop Eppendorf and remain innovative at all times.
-We have pledged to be the most attractive employer in our industry around the world.
-At the same time, we are committed to supporting lifelong learning and the growth and development of all our employees, harnessing the advantages and possibilities of the shift to new and digital technologies in the process.
+To be competitive as a global manufacturer of high-quality life science products, we need employees who help us to further develop our business and remain innovative at all times.
+We have pledged to be the most attractive employer for talent in our industry around the world.
+At the same time, we are committed to supporting lifelong learning and the growth and development of our existing workforce, harnessing the advantages and possibilities of the shift to new and digital technologies in the process.

 We see value in the diversity of our staff.
 It helps us come up with fresh ideas and reexamine existing patterns and methods.
 This is why we welcome both the diversity and individuality of our own employees and the wealth of different cultures, worldviews and personal histories they bring with them.
 Each and every day, they unlock new potential and new opportunities to improve our performance capacity on the market and increase our mutual respect and appreciation.